kamend0/to-do/README.md

 ## Some leftover items

 * Deploy to PythonAnywhere!
+* Enable usage by temporary users, where their tasks are only stored in perhaps the session, and are destroyed once they leave the page, unless they sign in.
 * Implement a simple email sign-up and login, exploring password encryption.
 * Implement task groups, and display tasks in groups.
-* Have an option for temporary users, where their tasks are only stored in perhaps the session, and are destroyed once they leave the page.

 ## Some thanks